 The initial public offering price will be substantially higher than the pro forma as adjusted net tangible book value per share of our common stock after this offering.
 Investors purchasing common stock in this offering will pay a price per share that substantially exceeds the pro forma as adjusted net tangible book value per share after this offering.
-As a result, investors purchasing common stock in this offering will incur immediate dilution of \$9.30 per share, based on an assumed initial public offering price of \$17.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, representing the difference between our pro forma as adjusted net tangible book value per share after giving effect to this offering and the assumed initial public offering price.
-Further, investors purchasing common stock in this offering will contribute approximately 40% of the total amount invested by stockholders since our inception, but will own only approximately 21% of the shares of common stock outstanding after this offering.
+As a result, investors purchasing common stock in this offering will incur immediate dilution of \$10.10 per share, based on the initial public offering price of \$18.00 per share, representing the difference between our pro forma as adjusted net tangible book value per share after giving effect to this offering and the initial public offering price.
+Further, investors purchasing common stock in this offering will contribute approximately 42% of the total amount invested by stockholders since our inception, but will own only approximately 21% of the shares of common stock outstanding after this offering.